 Returns a binary which is made from the integers and binaries in List.
 List may be deep and may contain any combination of integers and binaries.

-'''

-Example: list_to_binary([Bin1,1,[2,3,Bin2],4|Bin3])
+Example: list\to\binary([Bin1,1,[2,3,Bin2],4|Bin3])

-'''

-Failure: badarg if the argument is not a list, or if the list or any sublist contains anything else than binaries or integers in the range [0, 255].
+Failure: badarg if List is not a list, or if it or any sublist contains anything else than binaries or integers in the range [0, 255].